algesten/ureq/README.md

 Ureq is in pure Rust for safety and ease of understanding.
 It avoids using `unsafe` directly.
-It [uses blocking I/O][blocking] instead of async I/O, because that keeps the API simple and and keeps dependencies to a minimum.
+It [uses blocking I/O][blocking] instead of async I/O, because that keeps the API simple and keeps dependencies to a minimum.
 For TLS, ureq uses [rustls or native-tls](#https--tls--ssl).

 Version 2.0.0 was released recently and changed some APIs.
 See the [changelog] for details.